j-kliewer/Snake_game/README.md

   **Mechanics:** A snake that moves on a grid.
 The direction the snake moves is controlled by the player.
 At each time step, the head moves forward one square and the tail follows one square.

   **Objective:** The objective of the game is to collect a Point on the grid.
 If the snake runs into the Point, the length of the snake increases by one square, and a new Point is plotted at random.
+Note: 'Apple' is sometimes used synonymously with 'Point' within the code.

   **Challenge:** The snake must avoid both the walls of the grid and the snake tail that is trailing behind the snake head.
 If the snake collides with either, the game is over.